 An idiot savant whose narrow field of accomplishment was an ability to locate small amounts of scrap metal in a way that a wild boar might sense the presence of truffles, he was a frequent source of complaint from building sites and road works.

-Pixie Dixie was so named because his habitual attire, summer and winter, was a black duffle coat that had become so impregnated with dirt and grease that its hood, which wrapped around his head, had adopted a curious elfin peak.
+Pixie Dixie was so named because his habitual attire, summer and winter, was a black duffle coat that had become so impregnated with dirt and grease that its hood, which wrapped around his head, had stiffened into a curious elfin peak.

 When not rooting, pig-like, for scraps of lead and iron to cash in at metal dealers, Pixie Dixie was preoccupied with monitoring policemen as they plodded around Blackhill.

 As an officer of the law walked along a street, he would soon become aware of a stooped, duffle-coated figure about 100 feet away, darting parallel to him through back courts.
 And every now and then, the grimy, beady-eyed face of Pixie Dixie would peer furtively round the corner of a building.

 A police officer unfamiliar with the area - someone filling in during a vacation, for instance - might become infuriated and radio Blackhill substation for help in capturing the shadow, which would screech taunts from a distance when it thought it had been spotted.

 The reply from the substation to the beat constable would always be a plea to ignore Pixie, for if arrested, his presence in the cell would linger long after his actual transfer to the main station.

 Several years after I had transferred from Blackhill, I encountered Pixie Dixie.
 Though he still looked furtive, he had been sandblasted clean, and said he was living in an institution.